-Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE) makes important updates to the essential, layered mitigation strategies that facilitate the safe return to full-time in-person instruction beginning with the start of the 2021-22 school year.
+As the newer, more transmissible Delta variant becomes more common across the U.S., and following the release of updated CDC guidance for K-12 schools, this joint guidance from the Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE) makes important updates to the essential, layered mitigation strategies that facilitate the safe return to full-time in-person instruction beginning with the start of the 2021-22 school year.

-IDPH is issuing this guidance under its broad authority to protect the public health in an effort to restrict and suppress the continued spread of COVID-19 and allow students across Illinois to safely and fully return to the in-person learning conditions that they need to thrive.
+IDPH is issuing this guidance under its broad authority to protect the public health 10 in an effort to restrict and suppress the continued spread of COVID-19 and allow students across Illinois to safely and fully return to the in-person learning conditions that they need to thrive.
 Students in Illinois and across the country returned safely to in-person learning throughout the 2020-21 school year with limited transmission occurring in school facilities due to students' and teachers' adherence to public health requirements.
-This guidance reflects what we have learned about preventing the transmission of COVID-19 in school settings, incorporates the efficacy of the vaccine, accounts for the increasing number of students and educators who are fully vaccinated, and aligns with the updated guidance for COVID-19 prevention in K-12 schools issued by the CDC on July 9, 2021, and updated most recently on August 5, 2021.
+This guidance reflects what we have learned about preventing the transmission of COVID-19 in school settings, incorporates the efficacy of the vaccine, accounts for widespread availability of COVID-19 testing and the increasing number of students and educators who are fully vaccinated, 11 and aligns with the updated guidance for COVID-19 prevention in K-12 schools issued by the CDC on July 9, 2021, and updated most recently on August 5, 2021.

 The State of Illinois has adopted the CDC's updated guidance regarding COVID-19 prevention in K-12 schools.
 Based on that guidance, and the State of Illinois Executive Orders, ISBE and IDPH have updated the public health requirements for schools and associated guidance in these guidelines.
-This guidance applies to all public and nonpublic schools that serve students in pre-kindergarten through grade 12 (pre-K-12).
+This guidance applies to all public and nonpublic schools that serve students in prekindergarten through grade 12 (P-12).